 7. Bye – Bye Johnny – I wrote this for Mr. Lennon shortly after he died.
 I wish there had been no reason to do that.

-9. Kamikaze Teardrop – A song with lyrics written from the theoretical perspective of a Kamikaze pilot.
+9. Kamikaze Teardrop – A song with lyrics written from the perspective of a Kamikaze pilot.
 This was basically Bob’s tune that he brought in and we put some singing on.
 Bob was responsible for all the machine gun and bomb effects.
 Bob loves that stuff.